The Bankrate promise

-- A mortgage origination fee is a fee you pay at closing to cover the cost of processing and funding your home loan.
+- A mortgage origination fee is a charge you pay at closing to cover the cost of processing and funding your home loan.

-- Usually, it's about 0.5 to 1 percent of the loan amount.
+- Usually, an origination fee is about 0.5 to 1 percent of the loan amount.

-- You may be able to negotiate with the seller to have them cover some or all of the origination fee.
+- You may be able to negotiate with the seller or lender to have them cover some or all of the origination fee.

-- Some lenders offer mortgages with no origination fees, but these often compensate with higher interest rates.
+- Some lenders offer mortgages with no origination fees, but these often come with higher interest rates.

 What is a mortgage origination fee?

 A mortgage origination fee is a fee that lenders charge for originating, or creating and processing, your home loan.
 The origination fee can cover a number of services, including opening the loan, processing and underwriting.
 This fee is one of the ways lenders make money.

 Your lender generally breaks down the expenses that go into the origination fee on your loan estimate under the “Origination Charges” section.

 The origination fee on a mortgage is typically 0.5 percent to 1 percent of the amount you’re borrowing.
 The average origination fee for a mortgage for a single-family home is about $1,852, according to the latest data gathered by the Consumer Financial Protection Bureau.